 - Balance the calcium hardness

-The solution is to get a good test system and to test your water at least weekly.
+The solution is to get a good test system and test your water at least weekly.
 Better yet, bring in a water sample for professional testing and advice.